hyprwm/hyprland-wiki/content/configuring/core/devices.md

 You can also use the `output` setting for tablets to bind them to outputs.
 Remember to use the name of the `Tablet` and not `Tablet Pad` or `Tablet Tool`.

-A few additional properties are only present in per-device configs:
+A few additional properties can only be specified in per-device configs:
 - `enabled` (only for mice/touchpads/touchdevices/keyboards)
   - Enables/disables the device (connects/disconnects from the on-screen cursor)
   - Default: `true`